-Property taxes are based on the assessed value of real property, such as land, structures and vines, and on the assessed value of personal property, such as business equipment, boats, aircraft and possessory interests.
+Property taxes are based on the assessed value of real property such as land, structures and vines and on the assessed value of personal property such as business equipment, boats, aircraft and possessory interests.
 There are two types of property taxes, secured and unsecured.
 To explain the difference between secured and unsecured taxes one has to understand the concept of property taxes being a lien on the property.
-The word "lien" relates back to the Latin verb ligare, meaning “to tie or bind."
+The word lien relates back to the Latin verb ligare meaning “to tie or bind” and entered the English language from the medieval French noun meaning a “band or tie.”
 Thus placing a lien against someone or their property is a way of “binding” that property to show an obligation owed by that owner to the person who holds the lien.
 The nature of the lien distinguishes secured and unsecured property taxes.

 When taxes become a lien against real property that consists of land, buildings, vines etc., the lien is considered to be secured because the property cannot be moved to avoid the payment of taxes.
 The collection method for secured taxes relies on the ability to sell the real property through a tax auction if the taxes are unpaid for a period of five years.
 If the owner of the real property owns personal property associated with that real property in the same name, such as winery equipment located in a building on the property, the taxes on that personal property can also be secured.
 Secured tax bills for the tax year that runs from July 1 to June 30 are payable in two installments due November 1 and February 1 and go delinquent on December 10 and April 10.
 An example would be a husband and wife who own real property and the winery and equipment in that winery on that parcel.
 All of that property could be secured.